gburd/gen_paxos/README.md

  paxos implementation is to be a large finite state machine.
 My motivation is to reduce the cost of re-invention of wheels.
-  PAXOS is a consensus method in distributed and masterless environment, which is mathmatically guaranteed to make conclusion in infinite time[1].
+  PAXOS is a consensus method in distributed and masterless environment, which is mathmatically guaranteed to make conclusion in infinite time.

 * Current status

   Freezed.
-Someone who wants to succeed, keep tracking and developing this code, will be welcomed very much.
-It is also free under GPL license to download, branch, and use this code, permitted everywhere.
+Anyone who wants to succeed, keep tracking and developing this code, will be welcomed very much.
+It is also free under LGPL to download,  branch and use this code, permitted everywhere.
 If you please this code, I'd like you to tell usage/technical report to me, I'll be very pleased so much!!!

   A prototype of paxos consensus protocol (paxos_fsm) has successfully worked.
- GENeric PAXOS module is now under development, but 2-phase paxos consensus algorithm does not work so fast as other replication/consensus protocols.
+ GENeric PAXOS module has still more to do.
+2-phase paxos consensus algorithm works, but not so fast as other replication/consensus protocols.

 * Usage

-  With setting (1)Name of Subject, (2)Idenfication Number in PAXOS group, (3)Value that PAXOS agent will propose, and (4)Other PAXOS agents into paxos_fsm:start/4, PAXOS consensus IPC (part-time parliament) starts.
+  With setting (1)Name of Subject, (2)Identity Number in PAXOS group, (3)Value that PAXOS agent will propose, and (4)Other PAXOS agents into paxos_fsm:start/4, PAXOS consensus IPC (part-time parliament) starts.
 With calling paxos_fsm:get_result/1 you'll get result of the parliament.
 With